 As per the GST law, GST is charged on the transaction value of the goods.
-However, in the case of second-hand goods, a person dealing in such goods is allowed to pay tax on the margin amount.
+However, in the case of GST on second hand goods, a person dealing in such goods is allowed to pay tax on the margin amount.
 In brief, this margin is the difference between the price at which the goods are supplied and purchased.
-In this article, we will explain the ‘Margin Scheme’ in GST:
+In this article, we will explain the ‘Margin Scheme’ in GST and also about GST on second hand goods notification.

-Under the Margin Scheme (in GST), a taxpayer, who opts for this scheme, is allowed to pay GST on the margin amount, i.e. the difference between the value at which the goods are supplied and the price at which the goods are purchased.
+Under the Margin Scheme (in GST), a taxpayer, who opts for this scheme, is allowed to pay GST on the margin amount on GST on sale of second hand goods, i.e. the difference between the value at which the goods are supplied and the price at which the goods are purchased.
 However, If there is no margin or negative margin, no GST is charged.

 The purpose of the scheme is to avoid double taxation.
-In this case, the goods would have borne the incidence of tax before they re-enter the supply chain.
+In this case, the goods would have borne the incidence of tax before they re-enter the supply chain when it comes to second hand goods GST.

 - Deals in buying and selling of second-hand goods*,